Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 ### How to Add New Platforms

 You can add new platforms by extending the PlatformImpl trait which provides undefined methods that should be sufficient to translate between SESI and any interface that can be controlled with read-write semantics.
-For an example you can look at SESI/src/main/scala/platform/impl/builtin/ and SESI/src/main/scala/platform/LPConn_Ext.scala to see how SESI uses the platform along with the Abstrat-Physical Associaction to translate pin commands in SESI into valid commands for both a GUI and Firmata.
+For an example, you can look at SESI/src/main/scala/platform/impl/builtin/ and SESI/src/main/scala/platform/LPConn_Ext.scala to see how SESI uses the platform along with the Abstrat-Physical Associaction to translate pin commands in SESI into valid commands for both a GUI and Firmata.

 # More Examples

 To find more examples of SESI go to SESI/src/main/scala/demos where there are walkthroughs over the code, mock assignments, and general examples.

-To find more examples of SESI with HAMR go to the HAMRExamples folder and click on any example.
-From here go to ./hamr/slang/src/main/component to see how SESI works with HAMR's components
+To find more examples of SESI with HAMR, go to the HAMRExamples folder and click on any example.
+From here go to ./hamr/slang/src/main/component to see how SESI works with HAMR's components.

 # Current Issues